 Ideally, the average wine rack design dimensions are based on those of a standard wine bottle.
 So, if the wine bottle has a standard diameter of 3-3.2 inches and a height of 12 inches, then the wine rack’s depth should be at least 15 inches to store the wine bottle in a completely horizontal position.
-However, the exact dimensions of a wine rack may also vary according to how much of the wine bottle is exposed and the final design chosen (without or without shelves, glass holder and bar pull-out).
+However, the exact dimensions of a wine rack may also vary according to the final design chosen (without or without shelves, glass holder and bar pull-out).

 How Much Does A Wine Rack Cost?

 Wood-based wine rack designs are priced on the higher end as wood is an expensive material and comes in multiple finishes.
 Also, wine racks that include extra features (wine glass storage, extra drawers and cabinets for accessories) and are more stylish will cost more.

 What Are The Different Types Of Wine Racks Designs Available And Their USPs?

 - Wall-Mounted Wine Rack: It is directly mounted onto the wall, thereby saving floor space.
 Sometimes, it also finds a place between two wall-mounted kitchen cabinets.
 It allows expansion of the wine rack later but not too much (between six and 20 bottles).
 However, it is difficult to transport in case one relocates.